Troubleshoot site collection upgrade issues in SharePoint Server 2016

 - A: Create indexed columns, folders, or new views for large lists.
 You might have to add the indexed column to your existing views.

 If a list is very large, and users use a view or perform a query that exceeds the limit or throttling threshold, the view or query will not be permitted.
 You can create indexed columns with filtered views, organize items into folders, set an item limit on the page for a large view, or use an external list.
-For more information about large list throttling and how to address issues with large lists, see Manage lists and libraries with many items on Office Online.
+For more information about large list throttling and how to address issues with large lists, see Manage lists and libraries with many items.

 Q: I see an error about a duplicate content type name

 - A: Rename content types or fields that conflict with default names.

 Occasionally, custom elements (such as a content type) may have a name that conflicts with a name in the new version.